pauljones0/RandomCode/README.md

 imageviewer.pynb - Allows you to view images from a url, and view all associated metadata.

-RGB cycler - Razer Chroma works with Lifx and Hue, but the implementations aren't very well done, with obvious banding between transitions.
+RGBcycler.py - Razer Chroma works with Lifx and Hue, but the implementations aren't very well done, with obvious banding between transitions.
 This code allows you to do a synchronous RGB cycle with Lifx AND hue bulbs.
 TODO add Twinkly AND grovee API too

+color_convert.c -Converts from HSV to RGB 8bit.
+May plan to write this in python in the future